PpAaMm19945/stage-builder/public/books/My First Books/my-feelings-today/content.md

 # Page 8
 ![Page 8](images/page-08.png)

-Amina feels PROUD when she learns something new.
+I feel PROUD when I learn something new.

 **Ask:** What are you proud of?